-- a lump sum paid to the widow, widower, surviving civil partner, children, dependants, personal representatives, or children of the civil partner of a deceased individual (section 790A(18)(a) TCA); - a lump sum payable following a full commutation of pension where the scheme provides for full commutation in the case of serious ill-health (see TDM Chapter 7 for further details);
+- a lump sum paid to the personal representatives (e.g. widow, widower, surviving civil partner, dependants) of a deceased individual; - a lump sum payable following a full commutation of pension where the scheme provides for full commutation in the case of serious ill health (see Chapter 7.5 for further details); - the balance of a lump sum paid at normal preserved pension age to an individual under the Incentivised Scheme of Early Retirement (Department of Finance Circular 12/09 - see Chapter 3.4 for further details).